tyleracorn/yeg_census_neighbourhoods/README.md

 ## Acknowlegdments

 I've been wanting to do a project like this for awhile but wasn't sure where to start until I came across [Mikel Otis ByLaw Infractions Dashboard I](https://github.com/Edmonton-Open-Data/Edmonton-Bylaw-Infractions-I/blob/master/README.md#bylaw-infractions-dashboard-i).
 I ran into Michael Otis at Startup Edmonton and saw some his dashboards online where he has been playing around with some of Edmonton's Open Data.
 I stole heavily from his code/work as a starting point to figure this all out since I don't know JS.
 I'm pretty much a python guy!
-If you want to check out some of Mikel's other stuff then head over to his github page.
-[Michael Otis PortFolio](https://mikelotis.github.io)
+If you want to check out some of Mikel's other stuff then head over to his github page, [Michael Otis PortFolio](https://mikelotis.github.io).